Pentatonix: Appearances and presentations

 Pentatonix appeared on Sesame Street on February 7, 2014.

 Pentatonix were presenters at the 2014 American Music Awards, introducing a performance by Jessie J, Ariana Grande, and Nicki Minaj.
 The group was also featured in the "YouTube Rewind 2014" video as one of the most subscribed YouTube music channels.

-Pentatonix was on the Disney Channel show, K.C.
+Pentatonix appeared on the Disney Channel show, K.C.
 Undercover on June 14, 2015.

 On The Muppets, they were guest stars in the episode "Pigs in a Blackout", which aired on November 10, 2015.

 Maldonado, Hoying, and Grassi appeared as members of a cappella groups in the Fox television show Bones, in the episode "The Strike In the Chord" that originally aired on May 19, 2016.

 They made a guest appearance on The Voice on November 24, 2016, where they sang their rendition of "Jolene" alongside Miley Cyrus and the song's writer and original performer, Dolly Parton.

 On December 14, 2016, the group hosted their first Christmas special, titled around their current album, A Pentatonix Christmas Special.
 The hour-long special aired on NBC and featured guest appearances by Reba McEntire, Dolly Parton and Kelly Clarkson.
 NBC broadcast Pentatonix Christmas specials in 2017 and 2018 as well.

 In December 2018, the group made a guest appearance on Darci Lynne: My Hometown Christmas.

 On December 11, 2018, they performed "Rockin' Around the Christmas Tree" on The Talk.

 On October 14, 2020, Pentatonix performed "Higher Love" at the 2020 Billboard Music Awards with Kelly Clarkson and Sheila E.

+In 2023, Pentatonix competed in season nine of The Masked Singer as "California Roll" where they each had their own varying costume.
+With the group consisting of five members, they were the largest group contestant on the show.
+After besting Grandmaster Flash as "Polar Bear" and Bishop Briggs as "Medusa" (who was saved by Nicole Scherzinger ringing the "Ding Dong Keep It On Bell") on "New York Night", they performed their own rendition of Radiohead's "Creep" in the quarter-finals and finished in third place during the semi-finals.
+They have since announced that they will be taking their performances from the show on tour.

+In 2024, the group appeared on the Simpsons episode "O C'mon All Ye Faithful".